 Fluorescence microscopy.
-Yeast cells (10^6) were suspended in 4% paraformaldehyde cacodylate buffer (0.1 M, pH 7.2) and incubated for 30 min at room temperature.
-Fixed yeast cells were washed twice in PBS and incubated in 1% bovine serum albumin in PBS (PBS-BSA) for 1 h.
-The cells were then suspended in 100 μl of a 5 μg/ml solution of the Alexa Fluor 594 conjugate of WGA (Molecular Probes) and incubated for 30 min at 37°C. After washing in PBS, the cells were incubated with 25 μM calcofluor white (Invitrogen) under the same conditions.
-The cells were washed again and incubated for 1 h in the presence of mAb 18B7 (1 μg/ml).
-After washing in PBS, the cells were finally incubated with a fluorescein isothiocyanate (FITC) labeled goat anti-mouse IgG (Fc specific) antibody (Sigma).
-For negative control we used an isotype matched irrelevant IgG at the same concentrations used for mAb 18B7.
+Yeast cells (106) were suspended in 4% paraformaldehyde cacodylate buffer (0.1 M, pH 7.2) and incubated for 30 min at room temperature.
+Fixed yeast cells were washed twice in PBS and incubated in 1% bovine serum albumin in PBS for 1 h.
+The cells were then suspended in 100 μl of a 5-μg/ml solution of the Alexa Fluor 594 conjugate of WGA (Molecular Probes) and incubated for 30 min at 37°C. After being washed in PBS, the cells were incubated with 25 μM calcofluor white (Invitrogen) under the same conditions.
+The cells were washed again and incubated for 1 h in the presence of MAb 18B7 (1 μg/ml).
+After being washed in PBS, the cells were finally incubated with a fluorescein isothiocyanate (FITC)-labeled goat anti-mouse IgG (Fc specific) antibody (Sigma).
+For a negative control, we used an isotype-matched irrelevant IgG at the same concentrations used for MAb 18B7.
 To eliminate the possibility that the fluorescence pattern was derived from a specific sequential use of reagents, the order of the reagents was changed, and the results were the same (data not shown).
-Three dimensional (3D) images were obtained after placing C. neoformans cell suspensions in mounting medium (50% glycerol and 50 mM N-propyl gallate in PBS) over glass slides.
-Z-series (116 sections for each cell) were obtained by capturing images every 0.25 microns with a Leica AOBS Laser Scanning Confocal microscope.
-3D images were finally processed using ImageJ (provided by NIH, http://rsb.info.nih.gov/ij/) and Voxx (provided by the Indiana University, www.nephrology.iupui.edu/imaging/voxx/) software.
+Three-dimensional (3D) images were obtained after placing C. neoformans cell suspensions in mounting medium (50% glycerol and 50 mM N-propyl gallate in PBS) over glass slides.
+Z-series (116 sections for each cell) were obtained by capturing images every 0.25 μm with a Leica AOBS laser scanning confocal microscope.
+The 3D images were finally processed using ImageJ (NIH; http://rsb.info.nih.gov/ij/) and Voxx (Indiana University; www .nephrology.iupui.edu/imaging/voxx/) software.
 Cell suspensions were mounted over glass slides as described above and analyzed under an Olympus AX70 microscope.
-Images were acquired using a QImaging

-Retiga 1300 Digital camera and processed using the QCapture Suite V2.46 software (QImaging, Burnaby BC, Canada).
+Images were acquired by using a QImaging Retiga 1300 digital camera and processed using QCapture suite V2.46 software (QImaging, Burnaby, British Columbia, Canada).

-Transmission electron microscopy (TEM).
-After washing in PBS, C. neoformans cells were fixed with 4% formaldehyde-1% glutaraldehyde for 3 h.
-The cells were then treated with 1% osmium tetroxide followed by 1% uranyl acetate, followed by dehydration through a graded series of ethanol solutions and finally embedded resin (Electron Microscopy Science, Fort Washington, Pa.).
+Transmission electron microscopy.
+After being washed in PBS, C. neoformans cells were fixed with 4% formaldehyde-1% glutaraldehyde for 3 h.
+The cells were then treated with 1% osmium tetroxide and these 1% uranyl acetate, followed by dehydration through a graded series of ethanol solutions and, finally, embedded resin (Electron Microscopy Science, Fort Washington, PA).
 Ultrathin sections of 70 to 80 nm were prepared in nickel grids.
 The grids were sequentially incubated in 10% H2O2 and a saturated solution of sodium periodate for 10 min.
-After washing in PBS, the grids were blocked in 5% goat serum and incubated overnight at 4° with a 5 μg/ml solution of gold-labeled (30 nm) WGA (EY Laboratories).
-After sequential washes with PBS, distilled water and 10% uranyl staining, sections were observed with a JEOL 100 CXII instrument at 80 kV.
+After being washed in PBS, the grids were blocked in 5% goat serum and incubated overnight at 4°C with a 5- μ g/ml solution of gold-labeled (30 nm) WGA (EY Laboratories).
+After sequential washes with PBS and distilled water and 10% uranyl staining, the sections were observed with a JEOL 100 CXII instrument at 80 kV.

 Staining of infected macrophages with WGA.
-Mouse RAW 264.7 macrophages were cultured in DMEM (Gibco-BRL, Gaithersburg, MD, USA) supplemented with 2 mM L-glutamine and 10% complement-inactivated fetal bovine serum (FBS) (Gibco-BRL, Gaithersburg, MD, USA).
-C. neoformans cells were opsonized with mAb 18B7 (6), washed in PBS and allowed to interact with phagocytes at fungi:host cell ratio of 10:1 during 4 h at 37°C. Non-associated fungi were then removed by washing and the remaining cells fixed with cold methanol.
-After washing in PBS, infected cells were incubated with fluorescent WGA as described above and observed with an Axioplan 2

-(Zeiss, Germany) fluorescence microscope.
-Images were acquired using a Color View SX digital camera and processed with the software system analySIS (Soft Image System).
+Mouse RAW 264.7 macrophages were cultured in Dulbecco's modified Eagle's medium (Gibco-BRL, Gaithersburg, MD) supplemented with 2 mM L-glutamine and 10% complement-inactivated fetal bovine serum (Gibco-BRL, Gaithersburg, MD).
+C. neoformans cells were opsonized with MAb 18B7 (6), washed in PBS, and allowed to interact with phagocytes at a fungus/host cell ratio of 10:1 during 4 h at 37°C. Nonassociated fungi were then removed by washing, and the remaining cells fixed with cold methanol.
+After being washed in PBS, infected cells were incubated with fluorescent WGA as described above and observed with an Axioplan 2 (Zeiss, Germany) fluorescence microscope.
+Images were acquired by using a color view SX digital camera and processed with the software system analySIS (Soft Image System).